vikramadityatatke96/Vikram_Repo/README.md

 Online E-commerce websites like Amazon, Filpkart uses different recommendation models to provide different suggestions to different users.
 Amazon currently uses item-to-item collaborative filtering, which scales to massive data sets and produces high-quality recommendations in real time.
 This type of filtering matches each of the user's purchased and rated items to similar items, then combines those similar items into a recommendation list for the user.
 In this project we are going to build recommendation model for the electronics products of Amazon.

 [**Project 7:Sarcasm Detection**](https://github.com/vikramadityatatke96/Sarcasm-Detection)<br>
-Abstract—Online reviews through social media and other platforms play a vital role in predicting the success of a product.
+Online reviews through social media and other platforms play a vital role in predicting the success of a product.
 They are helpful in understanding about the people’s opinion on a product.
 This is achieved by performing sentiment analysis.
 However, the sentiment scores cannot be completely relied on to get efficient results because of the presence of sarcasm.
 Sarcasm has the ability